Skip to main content

 We are bottom-up stock pickers, but sector exposures influenced relative performance as follows:

-• What Hurt: Underweight Communication Services (a better performing sector) & overweight Consumer Staples (a weaker performing sector)
+• What Hurt: Underweight Utilities (a better performing sector) & overweight Information Technology (a weaker performing sector)

 Portfolio Characteristics & Positioning

 We believe the Income Equity portfolio is positioned for long-term durability and possesses the fundamental ingredients that stand the test of time: wide moats, sustainably high returns on capital, strong free cash flow generation, low leverage ratios, and an attractive shareholder yield (dividends + net buybacks).
 The portfolio trades at a premium to the Value index, but we believe this is justified as companies in the Value indices have lower returns on capital and higher leverage.
-As access to capital becomes more difficult and the cost of that capital is more expensive, we believe companies with strong balance sheets and the ability to self-fund their operations could have a structural advantage in 2024 and beyond.
+As a corporate debt maturity wall approaches and the cost of that capital stays elevated, we believe companies with strong balance sheets and the ability to self-fund their operations could have a structural advantage in 2025 and beyond.
 In an environment of possibly lower returns and greater volatility, we believe the Income Equity portfolio offers an attractive option for equity investors.

 Source: FactSet